- Getting Started

-In 1997, the Program was endowed by John (Launny) L. Steffens, Dartmouth '63.
-The program was renamed in January of 2007 in honor of James O. Freedman, 16th President of Dartmouth College, in recognition of his commitment to undergraduate teaching and scholarship.
+The Presidential Scholars Program was established in 1988 and endowed in 1997 by John (Launny) L. Steffens '63.
+At his request, the program was renamed in 2007 in honor of James O. Freedman, 16th President of Dartmouth College, in recognition of his commitment to undergraduate teaching and scholarship.